oceanprotocol-archive/OEPs/11/README.md

 * More users buy drops and total supply increases => drops price shoots up;
 * More users sell drops and total supply decreases => drops price plummets;

+One possible implementation is to use Bancor formula [5]:

+* It models bonding curves as a parameterized power function.
+* The integral of power function has analytical formula and computation is much easier.

 curated proofs market smart contract SHOULD have bonding curve function as:

 ```solidity